learningequality/studio-docs/docs/add_content.rst

 #.
 Use the **Questions** tab to:

    a.
+Add the question text and images in the question editor field
+   b.
 Select the answer type (single/multiple, true/false or numeric input)
-   b.
+   c.
 Provide answers for each question
-   c.
+   d.
 Provide hints for each question
-   d.
+   e.
 Randomize answer order

    .. figure:: img/edit-content-questions.png
          :alt: Exercise Questions tab options.